SweetGithubName/php-json-rpc/README.md

 ## Features

-* Fully unit tested and fully compliant with the [JSON-RPC 2.0 specifications](http://www.jsonrpc.org/specification)
+* Fully compliant with the [JSON-RPC 2.0 specifications](http://www.jsonrpc.org/specification)
-* Minimalistic: SSH is the only external dependency, and is only required for the SSH client
-* Modular, allowing you to make JSON-RPC calls over several transport mechanisms
+* Fully unit-tested (100% code coverage)
+* Lightweight and flexible; works even when CURL is not installed
+* Customizable
-* Customizable, allowing you to choose your own system for evaluating the JSON-RPC "method" strings
+  * You can choose your own system for interpreting the JSON-RPC method strings
+  * You can make JSON-RPC requests over HTTP or SSH, or locally through PHP

 ## Requirements